93digital/luna/readme.txt

 1.0.4 - Small bug fix to escape search terms in a utils function 1.1.0 - Edited the name of the theme to '93digital Luna' due to a clash with another Luna theme which was public.
 A few other additions include the re-introduction of custom login error messages, setting admin columns for taxonomies by default, a fix to the global options class and some documentation updates.
 1.1.1 - Added composer.json which contains the Terra package required for most new builds using the theme.
 Also made a small adjustment to is_debug_mode
+1.1.2 - Added some default templates to the theme (index.php, archive.php, home.php, singular.php, search.php, 404.php).
+These should be retained for all projects.

 == Credits ==
 93digital Development Team